/ Art and Art History Department

 Eden Collins ’12

 After completing her BA in studio art, she earned her MFA at the University of Texas at San Antonio (UTSA).
 While completing her graduate degree, Eden worked with arts organizations in San Antonio.
 She worked for Artpace as their graduate intern in Archives and Communications and is working with Luminaria as a volunteer manager.
-She now lives and works in Nacogdoches, Texas, where she teaches sculpture at Stephen F. Austin State University.
+She then taught sculpture at Stephen F. Austin State University before returning to Hope College to join the faculty as a Visiting Assistant Professor of sculpture and ceramics.

 She has received a number of awards, including the Wai Ching Lam Best in Show Award in 2018, the Graduate First Place Award in 2017 for the College of Liberal and Fine Arts Juried Student Exhibitions, the Art Presidential Fellowship, Art Guys Endowment, Sue Jockusch Endowed Scholarship at UTSA, and both the Presidential Scholarship and Senior Art Award at Hope College.